 - Capterra: 4.5/5 (50+ reviews)

-Trello is a Kanban-style project management tool that helps a product management team collaborate and stay organized.
+Trello is a kanban-style project management tool that helps a product management team with collaboration and organization.

-But “Kan” it be the right tool for you?
-Let’s find out.
+But is it the right tool for you?

 Trello key features